-- Original Medicare without a separate Medicare prescription drug plan. - Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment penalty. - e Send us a completed disenrollment form or a written request to disenroll and include a reason for disenrollment, a signature, and the current date.
+- Original Medicare without a separate Medicare prescription drug plan - If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. - o If you disenroll from Medicare prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later. - Send us a completed disenrollment form or a written request to disenroll and include a reason for disenrollment, a signature, and the current date.
 For us to process the request, you must be eligible to disenroll.
-You can email your request to ph-MedicareEnrollment@priorityhealth.com or mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
+You can email your request to PH-DSNPEnrollment@priorityhealth.com or mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
 Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. - You will not be disenrolled from PriorityMedicare (Employer HMO) until we receive a valid form or written request. - Original Medicare and add a Medicare supplement plan (or "Medigap plan") without a separate Medicare prescription drug plan. - Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may need to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the Part D late enrollment penalty. - Send us a completed disenrollment form or a written request to disenroll and include your reason for disenrollment, a signature, and the current date.
+TTY users should call 1-877-486-2048. - You will not be disenrolled from PriorityMedicare D-SNP until we receive a valid form or written request. - Original Medicare and add a Medicare supplement plan (or "Medigap plan") without a separate Medicare prescription drug plan. - O Note: If you disenroll from a Medicare prescription drug plan and go 63 days or more in a row without creditable prescription drug coverage, you may need to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+See Chapter 1, Section 4 for more information about the Part D late enrollment penalty. - Send us a completed disenrollment form or a written request to disenroll and include your reason for disenrollment, a signature, and the current date.
 In order for us to process a disenrollment request, you must be eligible to disenroll.
-You can email your request to ph-MedicareEnrollment@priorityhealth.com or mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - You will not be disenrolled from PriorityMedicare (Employer HMO) until we receive a valid form or written request.
+You can email your request to - PH-DSNPEnrollment@priorityhealth.com or mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
+Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - You will not be disenrolled from PriorityMedicare D-SNP until we receive a valid form or written request.